cryptogov/survey/survey.md

         1. Which stakeholder groups have which types of executive power?
         1. How does a stakeholder group attain or lose this power?
     1. Who has interpretive (“judicial”) power to decide how to apply an agreed policy to a specific instance?
+        1. What can the interpretive power be used to mandate?
         1. Which stakeholder groups have which types of interpretive power?
         1. How does a stakeholder group attain or lose this power?
     1. Does this network facilitate transparency with regard to the use of governance powers? (i.e., are there "information clearing mechanisms” for instances of abuse or effective use)
         1. How do these mechanisms operate?
         1. Are there different degrees of transparency for different stakeholder groups?